Embezzlement: United States

 In the United States, embezzlement is a statutory offence that, depending on the circumstances, may be a crime under state law, federal law, or both, with the definition of the crime of embezzlement varying according to the statutes of the jurisdiction in which charges are filed.
 Typical elements of the crime of embezzlement are the fraudulent conversion of the property of another person by the person who has lawful possession of the property.

 In 2005–2009 the United States had 18,000 to 22,000 arrests for embezzlement per year, and 13,500 arrests in 2019.
 A 2009 journal article reported estimates that three quarters of medical professionals would suffer from embezzlement at least once in their career.

 In 2018 the average embezzlement stole $360,000.
 The estimated losses in 2005–2009 (including the many with no arrest) were $400 billion per year.
 In 2018 companies brought charges in 45% of cases.

 85% of incidents involved an embezzler who was a manager or higher.
 The average incident involved three embezzlers, and 79% of incidents involved more than one embezzler.
 70% of cases went undetected for over a year, and 31% lasted over three years.
 The average embezzler had worked at the company for eight years.
 39% of financial professionals who experienced embezzlements had experienced a prior incident of it.
-After the embezzlement, only 26% of companies added security and audit requirements, 27% increased spending on audits, and 29% reviewed their anti-fraud controls frequently.
+After the embezzlement, 26% of the companies affected increased their security and audit requirements, 27% increased spending on audits, and 29% reviewed their anti-fraud controls frequently.
 However 97% of companies which had experienced embezzlement were "confident the anti-fraud controls in place ... would prevent future embezzlement".